Interior Painters

 We use premium paints from Sherwin-Williams and Benjamin Moore—brands you know and trust.
 We don’t use builder-grade products (often not available homeowner purchase) so you can easily purchase some touchup paint if you need to.

-Primers include everything from general-purpose options to specialty primers like bonding or metal primers.
-Paints come in a variety of finishes and formulations, including scuff-resistant paints for halls and stairways and even odor-eating varieties.
-There are many more paint products available; we’ll take a look at your needs and discuss the best options.
+Paints come in a wide range of finishes and formulations, including scuff-resistant paints for halls and stairways, low VOC and low odor products and even odor-eating varieties.
+There’s a paint for every situation; we’ll take a look at your needs and discuss the best options.

 Final Cleanup